What Is an Employee Work Schedule?

 The following are examples of some of the different types of work schedules that employers use.

 The “9-5” Work Schedule

 The "9-5" schedule is the most common work schedule, requiring employees to work Monday through Friday, from 9 a.m. to 5 p.m.
-However, many jobs differ slightly in their schedules.
-For example, some “9-5” jobs are Wednesday through Sunday, rather than Monday through Friday.
-Others require employees work from 8 a.m. to 6 p.m. or some other slightly different set of hours.
+However, many jobs differ slightly from these hours.
+For example, some “9-5” jobs are Wednesday through Sunday rather than Monday through Friday.
+Others require employees to work from 8 a.m. to 6 p.m. or some other slightly different set of hours.